Antonio417/Data_Analyst_Portfolio/SQL/Pizza-Runner/Pizza Metrics.md

 | 104         | Meatlovers | 3                          |
 | 105         | Vegetarian | 1                          |

-### 6. What was the maximum number of pizzas delivered in a single order?
+### 6. What was the maximum number of pizzas delivered in a single order ?